Aruviyn/SneakerFYP/README.md

+FYP For sneaker classification using tensorflow.
+Dataset can be obtained [Here](https://www.kaggle.com/datasets/sebastiaanjohn/sneakers)

 # Gradle implementation

 The build and management of this project is done through Gradle.
 Gradle is an open-source build automation tool that is designed to be flexible enough to build almost any type of software.